 What is it?

 red2go is a digital initiative to improve the teaching and learning of music for music majors.
-By asking every incoming music major to have either an iPad or a Mac laptop, we are able to take advantage of interactive digital teaching resources, custom authored apps, and student developed content.
+By requiring every incoming music major to have either an iPad or a Mac laptop, we are able to take advantage of interactive digital teaching resources, custom authored apps, and student developed content.
 Several of the faculty in the Glenn Korff School of Music have written required textbooks using the iBook format developed specifically for courses in the freshman and sophomore sequence.
-The faculty authors have all agreed that the cost to students for these required texts will be $0 !
+The Glenn Korff School of Music faculty authors are providing these required textbooks to enrolled students for $0 !